raelovejoy/root-sequence/README.md

 **Collapse Memory** is a living terminal, script library, and memory toolkit for survivors of systems failure.
 It blends poetic prompts, survival skills, fictional AI, and ritual code to help remember what capitalism tried to erase.

 [Explore Collapse Memory →](./collapse-memory/README.md)

+* `capitalist-myths.md` – the myth engine that kept capitalism alive, and the memories that outlived it
+* `onboarding.md` – for those newly waking up, or newly remembering

 ---